-Moo Shu Pork combines marinated, thin, tender pieces of pork stir-fried with cabbage, mushrooms, and eggs in a savory sauce with the flavors of garlic and ginger.
+Moo Shu Pork combines marinated, thin, tender pieces of pork stir-fried with cabbage, mushrooms, and eggs in a savory sauce with garlic and ginger.

 It is traditionally served with flour tortillas, Chinese pancakes, or rice.
 When I serve it to my family, I like to include cream cheese wontons or gyoza.
 This recipe tastes so much better than takeout and is easily made at home.